 Luckily, landlord brokers (also known as “project leasing brokers” or “agency leasing brokers”) at leasing firms are there to assist landlords with these issues.
-Our experienced asset services team have outlined a few of the most common problems landlords face, and how the right landlord broker can help solve them.
+Our experienced asset services team has outlined a few of the most common problems landlords face, and how the right landlord broker can help solve them.

-In this article we cover those common problems, including:
+In this article, we cover those common problems, including:

 - Lack of leasing activity

-- Property is performing below the market
+- The property is performing below the market

 - Not enough time to properly lease available space

 1. My Property (or Space) Is Not Leasing

 One of the most common issues faced by landlords is a property or space being left vacant for an extended period of time.
 When this happens, the landlord not only misses out on income from the space but has to spend time marketing the space and chasing leads that may not end in a signed lease.